cyberman128/writing-analyzer/README.md

 My goal is to add functionality with each new version and each set of code will run as a stand alone.

 The eventual goal is a program that will analyze a page range in a document and provide a unique word count.
-In addtion, I'd like to find a way to track various conjugations and permutations of words.
+In addition, I'd like to find a way to track various conjugations and permutations of words.

 incrdible